What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Terminology and Fundamental Tasks

 \subsection{Image Classification}

 \textbf{\textit{Task.}} Image classification represents one of the foundational tasks in computer vision, which focuses on answering the question `What is this image?'.
 It takes an image as input and assigns one of the predefined categories or labels to the entire image based on its content \cite{PANERU2021103940}.
 It can be divided into binary classification and multi-class classification.
-For instance, given an image of a cat, a binary image classifier would output a label such as `Cat' or `Not Cat', while a multi-class classifier might categorize it among numerous possibilities like `Cat', `Dog', or `Other Animals'.
+For instance, given an image of a car, a binary image classifier would output a label such as `Car' or `Not Car', while a multi-class classifier might categorize it among numerous possibilities like `Car', `Bus', or `Other Vehicles'.
 Originally, image classification was applied primarily to single-object images.
-Although it has since evolved to handle images containing multiple objects, it still focuses on a single element of interest, such as traffic congestion, by characterizing scenes or events.
+Although it has since evolved to handle images containing multiple objects, it still focuses on a single element of interest, such as traffic congestion or weather, by characterizing scenes or events.

-\textbf{\textit{Methods.}} Modern deep-learning-based image classification approaches typically employ convolutional neural networks (CNNs) with architectures such as VGG \cite{vgg}, ResNet \cite{resnet}, and more recently Vision Transformers \cite{dosovitskiy2021an} that achieve remarkable results in benchmark datasets such as ImageNet \cite{ImageNet}.
+\textbf{\textit{Methods.}} Modern deep-learning-based approaches typically employ convolutional neural networks (CNNs) with architectures such as visual geometry group (VGG) \cite{vgg} and residual network (ResNet) \cite{resnet}.
 These networks learn hierarchical feature representations from simple edges and textures in the early layers to complex object parts and eventually whole objects in deeper layers.
-These networks typically end with a softmax activation function that outputs class probabilities, and finally give a discrete class assignment as the final prediction.
+These networks typically end with a softmax-based classification head that outputs class probabilities, and give a discrete class assignment as the final prediction.
+Recent models such as Vision Transformers (ViT) \cite{dosovitskiy2021an} further improved performance by capturing global context and long-range dependencies \cite{trilite}.

+\textbf{\textit{Datasets.}} ImageNet \cite{ImageNet} remains the standard benchmark for large-scale nature image classification and backbone pretraining in most vision domains.
+In autonomous driving, datasets such as Berkeley DeepDrive 100K (BDD100K) \cite{BDD100K} can also support image-level classification tasks related to scene attributes.
+These datasets are discussed in detail in Sec.~\ref{sec:tasks_datasets}, where they are organized according to the critical scene elements underlying the classification task.